joshuagruenstein/Mimicr/README.md

 #Mimicr

 A website for text generation using recurrent neural networks.
-Users can input text and a Python backend will train neural networks to mimic said text.
+Users can input text and a JavaScript script will train neural networks to mimic said text.

 Built by [Michael Truell](https://github.com/truell20 "Michael Truell") and [Josh Gruenstein](https://github.com/joshuagruenstein "Josh Gruenstein").